 But what about the stainless steel itself?
 The problem with stainless steel is the potential for it to leach heavy metals into breast milk or formula.
 In fact, recent research has shown that stainless steel utensils used for cooking, stainless steel cookware (pots, pans), and other stainless steel products can leach Nickel and Chromium (see the research papers here, here, and here).

 Nickel and chromium are both heavy metals with mixed toxicity profiles.
 While they are both present in nature and dietary supplements, and at certain levels they are harmless, at higher exposure levels they can be harmful.
-For example, high exposure levels to nickel is associated with increased rates of cancer and dermatological illness (like contact dermatitis, eczema, rash, etc).
+For example, high exposure levels to nickel is associated with increased rates of cancer and dermatological illnesses (like contact dermatitis, eczema, rash, etc).
 But it is important to point out that the extent to which these heavy metals leach into foods and beverages is related to the environmental conditions: it is especially problematic when the stainless steel is relatively new, it is heated for extended periods of time, or the food or drink is relatively acidic.
 This is not to say that nickel and chromium do not leach into non-acidic contents (they do), or that it only happens when heated, but it's just worse under those conditions.

 What Types of Stainless Steel Leach Chemicals?